Global invertibility of Sobolev mappings with prescribed homeomorphic boundary values: Continuity up to the Boundary

 \section{Continuity up to the Boundary}

 We rely on the fact that $X$ is a Lipschitz domain in order to extend $f:X \to \mathbb R^n$ to $\overline{X}$.
 Then, we study the oscillation of our map to obtain an oscillation estimate.
-The oscillation of a map $f$ over any subset of the domain is defined: \begin{Def} Let $A \subset \mathbb R^n$ be open and let $f: A \to \mathbb R^n$.
-The oscillation of $f$ over a set $A$ is \end{Def}
+The oscillation of a map $f$ over any subset of the domain is defined: \begin{definition} Let $A \subset \mathbb R^n$ and let $f: A \to \mathbb R^n$.
+The oscillation of $f$ over a set $A$ is \end{definition}